-- Cost of Revenues.
-Our cost of revenues increased by 79.0% from RMB645.4 million in 2007 to RMB1.2 billion (US\$169.4 million) in 2008.
+- · Cost of Revenues.
+Our cost of revenues increased by 79.0% from RMB645.4 million in 2007 to RMB1.2 billion in 2008.
 This increase was primarily due to the following factors: - Traffic Acquisition Costs.
-Our traffic acquisition costs increased by 104.4% from RMB204.7 million in 2007 to RMB418.5 million (US\$61.3 million) in 2008.
-This was primarily due to the growth of revenue contribution from our Baidu Union members. - Bandwidth Costs and Depreciation Expenses.
-Our bandwidth costs increased by 52.0% from RMB117.6 million in 2007 to RMB178.7 million (US\$26.2 million) in 2008.
-Our depreciation expenses of servers and other computer hardware increased by 53.5% from RMB147.1 million in 2007 to RMB225.8 million (US\$33.1 million) in 2008.
+Our traffic acquisition costs increased by 104.4% from RMB204.7 million in 2007 to RMB418.5 million in 2008.
+This was primarily due to the growth of revenue contribution from our Baidu Union members; - Bandwidth Costs and Depreciation Expenses.
+Our bandwidth costs increased by 52.0% from RMB17.6 million in 2007 to RMB178.7 million in 2008.
+Our depreciation expenses of servers and other computer hardware increased by 53.5% from RMB147.1 million in 2007 to RMB225.8 million in 2008.
 The absolute increases in these costs were due to the expansion of our business.
 However, these costs in 2008 accounted for a lower percentage of total revenues than in 2007.
-The decreases in bandwidth costs and depreciation expenses as percentages of total revenues reflect our improved efficiency as well as increased scalability of capital expenditures. - Business Tax and Surcharges.
-Our business tax and surcharges increased by 83.9% from RMB108.8 million in 2007 to RMB200.1 million (US\$29.3 million) in 2008, primarily as a result of increase in our online marketing revenues. - Operational Expenses.
-Our operational expenses increased by 95.1% from RMB65.5 million in 2007 to RMB127.9 million (US\$18.7 million) in 2008, primarily due to the increase in the number and compensation levels of our operating and technical support employees to meet the needs of our growing operations. - Selling, General and Administrative Expenses.
-Our selling, general and administrative expenses increased by 60.5% from RMB411.2 million in 2007 to RMB659.8 million (US\$96.7 million) in 2008.
-This increase was primarily due to the following factors: - total salaries and benefits and staff-related expenses increased by 61.8% from RMB218.7 million in 2007 to RMB353.8 million (US\$51.9 million) in 2008, primarily due to the increased direct sales and administrative headcount to support our expanded online marketing services; - share-based compensation expenses allocated to selling, general and administrative expenses increased by 139.8% from RMB17.4 million in 2007 to RMB41.7 million (US\$6.1 million) in 2008 primarily due to share-based awards granted to the new senior management personnel hired in 2008; - total office operating expenses increased by 37.6% from RMB56.1 million in 2007 to RMB77.2 million (US\$11.3 million) in 2008, as a result of increase and expansion of our direct sales offices; - total traveling, communication and entertainment expenses increased by 46.6% from RMB16.3 million in 2007 to RMB23.9 million (US\$3.5 million) in 2008, primarily due to the increased administrative and direct sales headcount and activities to support our expanded online marketing services; and - Research and Development Expenses.
-Our research and development expenses increased by 103.4% from RMB140.7 million in 2007 to RMB286.3 million (US\$42.0 million) in 2008, primarily due to an increase in the number and compensation levels of research and development staff.
+The decreases in bandwidth costs and depreciation expenses as percentages of total revenues reflect our improved efficiency as well as the scalability of our Internet-based business model; - Business Tax and Surcharges.
+Our business tax and surcharges increased by 83.9% from RMB108.8 million in 2007 to RMB200.1 million in 2008, primarily as a result of increase in our online marketing revenues; and - Operational Costs.
+Our operational costs increased by 95.1% from RMB65.5 million in 2007 to RMB127.9 million in 2008, primarily due to the increase in the number and compensation levels of our operating and technical support employees to meet the needs of our growing operations.

+- Selling, General and Administrative Expenses.
+Our selling, general and administrative expenses increased by 60.5% from RMB411.2 million in 2007 to RMB659.8 million in 2008.
+This increase was primarily due to the following factors: - total salaries and benefits and staff-related expenses increased by 61.8% from RMB218.7 million in 2007 to RMB353.8 million in 2008, primarily due to the increased direct sales and administrative headcount to support our expanded online marketing services; - share-based compensation expenses allocated to selling, general and administrative expenses increased by 139.8% from RMB17.4 million in 2007 to RMB41.7 million in 2008 primarily due to share-based awards granted to the new senior management personnel hired in 2008; - total office operating expenses increased by 37.6% from RMB56.1 million in 2007 to RMB77.2 million in 2008, as a result of increase and expansion of our direct sales offices; and - total traveling, communication and business development expenses increased by 46.6% from RMB16.3 million in 2007 to RMB23.9 million in 2008, primarily due to the increased administrative and direct sales headcount and activities to support our expanded online marketing services. - Research and Development Expenses.
+Our research and development expenses increased by 103.4% from RMB140.7 million in 2007 to RMB286.3 million in 2008, primarily due to an increase in the number and compensation levels of research and development staff.

 Operating Profit.
-As a result of the foregoing, we generated an operating profit of RMB1.1 billion (US\$160.8 million) in 2008, a 100.4% increase from 2007.
+As a result of the foregoing, we generated an operating profit of RMB1.1 billion in 2008, a 100.4% increase from 2007.